jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-It is possible for VMware GemFire's PDX serialization framework to return a `PurchaseOrder` from `Region.get(key)` as well, but it depends on the value of PDX’s `read-serialized`, cache-level configuration setting, among other factors.
+It is possible for [vmware-gemfire-name]'s PDX serialization framework to return a `PurchaseOrder` from `Region.get(key)` as well, but it depends on the value of PDX’s `read-serialized`, cache-level configuration setting, among other factors.